Geology

 Create DG FileButtonRuns the module in a loop creating a synthetic boring at the maximum uncertainty location until it has reached the set Number Of Synthetic Samples.

-Synthetic Sample PrefixStringThe prefix for the generated boring name of synthetic points.
+Synthetic Sample PrefixStringThe prefix used for the generated boring name of synthetic points.

 Number Of Synthetic SamplesIntegerControls how many times drill guide will run.

-Boring SamplesIntegerIndicates how many samples to create at each synthetic boring.
+Boring SamplesIntegerThe number of samples to create at each synthetic boring.

-User PointsCoordinate ArrayUsed to manage the number of points added to the grid for drill guide purposes, to help eliminate areas of high uncertainty that cannot be drilled.
+User PointsCoordinate ArrayManages the points added to the grid for drill guide purposes, helping eliminate areas of high uncertainty that cannot be drilled (for example, under a building).

 mask horizons